sohamsankaran/armory/README.md

 ####A live NBA shot-selection evaluation and adjustment recommendation system

+######Summary

+Armory is an automated shot-selection evaluator for basketball coaches to use during games.
+The idea is that coaches can run it at the end of each quarter of play to evaluate whether the shots their team is taking are efficient and how they can change their shot selection based on their historical efficiency, the shots the opposition seems to be allowing and the players they have available.

+######Authorship details

+This is a project by Soham Sankaran (sgs44) for Yale's CS 458 (Fall 2015).
+It wouldn't have been possible without the excellent py-goldsberry (https://github.com/bradleyfay/py-Goldsberry) by Bradley Fay and pandas (http://pandas.pydata.org/) by the pydata team.
+Mad props to Bill Simmons and Grantland (RIP) for inspiring my obsession with the NBA.

 ######Installation

 First, install pip if it isn't already installed.
 Then, execute the following command from inside the armory folder.